open-sauced/docs/docs/features/workspaces.md

 :::info

 We recently had a naming change.
-The Contributors Insights section was previously called [Lists](contributor-insights.md), and the Repositories Insights section was previously called [Insights](./repo-insights.md).
+The [Contributors Insights](contributor-insights.md) section was previously called "Lists", and the [Repositories Insights](./repo-insights.md) section was previously called "Insights".

 :::